 When your brain is tired and doesn’t have enough calories, your PFC becomes sluggish and unresponsive.
 That means willpower is less present to moderate your behavior and hold back your cranky comments.
 And so everyone else gets to deal with you.

-Situations like this can happen quite easily.
+Situations like this can happen quite quickly.
 Low impulse control is also common late at night, particularly after a long or difficult day.
 You’re most likely to have worn out willpower at night because you’ve been using it all day, and it’s exhausted.
-As a result, self-control runs out, leading to crankiness, poor eating, and unhelpful behaviors.
+As a result, self-control is wiped out, which leads to crankiness, poor eating, and other unhelpful behaviors.

-Willpower is in use so frequently that we don’t even notice it happening most of the time.
+Willpower is in use so frequently that most of the time, we don’t even notice it happening.

-Every time you do the right thing when you don’t want to, it uses some of this resource.
-So every impulsive purchase you don’t make, every time you walk past the candy bowl, and every active-aggressive email you don’t send to Greg takes a small toll.
-Together, these add up.
+It uses some of this resource whenever you do the right thing when you don’t want to.
+Every impulsive purchase you don’t make, every time you walk past the candy bowl, every scathing email you don’t send to your coworker – each takes a small toll, which adds up.

-This effect is called decision fatigue, and it’s the nemesis of reliable willpower.
+This pattern is called decision fatigue, the nemesis of reliable willpower.

 The willpower muscle can help you, and it very often does.
 But if you rely on it too heavily throughout the day, it will give out on you when you need it most.